 Water is the lifeblood of our state—and the key to healthy people, lands and wildlife.
 The Nature Conservancy in Texas has worked to protect and preserve the state’s freshwater ecosystems and water resources since our establishment in 1964.
 As Texas grows and prospers, securing our water future remains a critical priority for sustaining the health and resilience of our state.

-Moreover, with 60 percent of our state water consumption currently supporting Texas’ leading farming, ranching and agricultural industries, only 40 percent remains to produce energy, service our growing cities and sustain the environment’s natural balance.
+Moreover, with 60% of our state water consumption currently supporting Texas’ leading farming, ranching and agricultural industries, only 40% remains to produce energy, service our growing cities and sustain the environment’s natural balance.
 At the same time, more frequent and severe drought periods and catastrophic flooding add even more uncertainty to the future of Texas’ water resources.

 Conserving Healthy Lands and Waters

-In addition, our network of more than 40 Texas conservation preserves and properties, representing 100,000 acres, serves as a field lab for developing best practices for water management and land protection alongside partners, landowners, conservation organizations, businesses and government agencies across the state.
+In addition, our network of 37 Texas nature preserves, representing 100,000 acres, serves as a field lab for developing best practices for water management and land protection alongside partners, landowners, conservation organizations, businesses and government agencies across the state.
 Safeguarding and stewarding the natural landscapes that support and safeguard our aquifers and rivers can help ensure that water continues to flow for the benefit of all—now and well into the future.

 80,000